chrisvrose/byte-pusher-emu/README.md

 The roms showcased here have been created by [Javamannen](https://esolangs.org/wiki/User:Javamannen).

+Note: This is a project that was used to learn Rust and emulation basics.
+However, it should work good as a reference for running ROMs.

 ## Usage instructions

+`byte-pusher-emu` is rather minimalistic, and needs to be launched from CLI.

-For help on how to use, please refer
+For help on how to use, run the following:
 ```sh
 ./byte-pusher-emu --help
 ```